lakshmi-purushothaman/DevOps-Project-Exercise/README.md

 ## CI Setup
 Github actions has been setup for this repository, every push will run the build defined.

+## CD Setup
+Github actions has been setup for this repository, every push will run the build defined.

 ## App Usage
 The App allows to:
 ```bash